Mary Gay Scanlon: Political positions

 According to the Delaware County Daily Times, Scanlon's policy interests "include the need for fair elections; challenges to free speech; access to health care and public education; human rights for the victims of economic and political oppression; gun control; and threats to the environment."
 She is in favor of universal pre-K and supports marijuana decriminalization.
 In order to reduce the federal deficit, Scanlon wants to roll back Tax Cuts and Jobs Act.
 On the subject of a $15 minimum wage, she says she likes it "as a goal, but I do think we need to be careful and probably stage it."
+In 2025, following the Supreme Court's denial to hear Ermold v.
+Davis, a case which sought to overturn Obergefell v.
+Hodges, Scanlon, in response to the question "Did you hear the Supreme Court rejected Kim Davis's petition to overturn Obergefell?”, replied: "Yes, I did.
+Yes.
+That was the best news we've had out of the Supreme Court in quite a while."

 Personal life

 Scanlon lives in Swarthmore with her husband, Mark Stewart.
 They have three adult children.
+Scanlon is Roman Catholic and can trace her ancestry back to Ballybunion in County Kerry, Ireland.

 Scanlon was the victim of a carjacking on December 22, 2021, during which she was robbed at gunpoint.
 The crime took place in South Philadelphia, after Scanlon finished touring Franklin Delano Roosevelt Park that day.
 She was physically unharmed.
 The Delaware State Police and the Federal Bureau of Investigation recovered Scanlon's car later in the day in New Castle County, Delaware, near the Christiana Mall.
 Five people, who were inside the car when police found it, were taken into custody about six hours after the carjacking.
-Their ages were 13, 14, 15, 16, and 19.
-Scanlon's spokesperson, Lauren Cox, told CNN, "She thanks the Philadelphia Police Department for their swift response, and appreciates the efforts of both the Sergeant at Arms in D.C. and her local police department for coordinating with Philly PD to ensure her continued safety."